domeengine/dome/docs/plugins/index.md

 Native Plugins
 ============

-Advanced developers are invited to build native plugins using a compiled language.
+Advanced developers are invited to build native plugins using a compiled language like C, C++ and Rust.
 This allows for deeper system access than DOME's module API's expose, as well as greater performance.
 It also makes the features of various shared libraries available, at a small cost.

 # Contents